"Are you sure you'll be alright?"

 Today, she was Harelda Potter; tomorrow she would be Igarashi Hitomi, emancipated orphan child with superior intelligence and twelve years of age.

 She sighed slightly, eyes glazed a bit in thought as she stared at her surroundings.
-She hummed a bit, stroking her familiar's face with her finger.
+She hummed.

-"I think things are about to get interesting, Midnight."
+"I think things are about to get interesting."
 She said simply, never faltering in her caresses.

 A simple meow was her answer.